 Settlement overtures did not work initially with any of these operators, and so, in the largest coordinated environmental enforcement filing in history, the Enforcement Section in November 1999 sued seven operators of coal-fired power plants located across the Midwest and South under the New Source Review provisions of the Act.
 Many of those initial cases settled after years of litigation; some, like Duke and Alabama Power, are still being litigated.
-Since then, the Section has sued additional operators and has entered into 22 settlements with still others with truly staggering results.
+Since then, the Section has sued additional operators and, as of the end of 2014, has entered into 28 judicial settlements with truly staggering

-Outcome: When the more than $13 billion worth of pollution controls required by these settlements are fully operating, they will remove two million tons of pollution each year from the nation’s airshed.
+Outcome: When the more than $13 billion worth of pollution controls required by these settlements are fully operating, they will remove more than two million tons of pollution each year from the nation’s airshed.

 As the Enforcement Section looks forward, continued litigation of New Source Review cases against power plants will continue.
 New cases have been filed, and settlement negotiations will continue with other operators.